-Yes, a notable one starred Humphrey Bogart in 1940.
-Then, the television show “Bonanza” came on the scene in 1959, when it premiered in Virginia City’s Piper’s Opera House, the playhouse which still stands.
+Yes, quite a few pictures have been filmed in Virginia City, starting with “Chicken Every Sunday” in 1949.
+When the television show “Bonanza” came on the scene in 1959, it premiered in Virginia City’s Piper’s Opera House; the playhouse which still stands.
 Although “Bonanza” was never filmed in Virginia City, the mining town was featured in the show.

 What did Virginia City residents do for fun in the winter?

 They entertained themselves with sleigh rides in the streets.

 There were 22 towns of the mining and milling Comstock, including Virginia City.

 How hot is Virginia City in the summer?

 Summertime temperatures in Virginia City range in the upper 70s to upper 90s.

 What was the biggest revenue-making mine in Virginia City?

 John Mackay’s Consolidated Virginia mine was considered one of the richest in the “Big Bonanza” group of mines that raked in $300 million.

 How much gold and silver was found in Virginia City?